 Keep these eight warning signs of a fake ADT installer in mind the next time open the door to a stranger.

-1. …asks for a cash payment or pressures you for credit card information.
+- Ask for a cash payment or pressure you for credit card information.

-4. …tells you that “ADT is going out of business and I represent the new company,” or “Your ADT security panel is outdated.
+- Tell you that “ADT is going out of business and I represent the new company,” or, “Your ADT security panel is outdated.
 I’m here to install a new one.”
-If what he says sounds fishy, he’s probably a fake.

-6. …fails to present official identification such as an ADT identification badge, photo ID or a business card.
+- Fail to present official identification such as an ADT identification badge, photo ID, or business card.
 All ADT workers, including ADT Authorized Dealers, must carry photo ID and present it when requested to do so.

-7. …becomes irritated with your questions regarding his authenticity or tells you there’s no reason for concern.
+- Become irritated with your questions regarding his or her authenticity or tells you there’s no reason for concern.

-8. …tells you that he will install an ADT security system for free if you let him put a sign in your yard and fill out an “agreement” that asks for critical personal information.
+- Tell you that he or she will install an ADT security system for free if you put a sign in your yard and fill out an “agreement” that asks for critical personal information.

-If you do detect that your ADT installer may be a fake, here are some tips on what you should do.
+If you suspect that your ADT installer may be a fake, here are some tips on what steps to take next:

-- Tell the person to wait outside, then close and lock the door.
+- Tell the person to wait outside, and then close and lock the door.